OpenAstronomy/openastronomy.github.io/gsoc/background.md

 You don't need to be a Python guru or an astronomical coordinate system expert to be eligible -- projects are available that cover a range of previous experience in Python and astronomy.
-Individuals from any background from anywhere around the world are very welcome to apply.
+Individuals from any background from anywhere around the world are encouraged to apply.

 ### Testimonials